adidas/api-guidelines/asynchronous-api-guidelines/03_asyncapi_kafka_specs/b_guidelines.md

 AsyncAPI specs **MUST** include at least one main contact under the info.contact section.

 The spec only allows to include one contact there, but it **MAY** also include additional contacts using extension fields.
+In case this is done, it **MUST** use the extension field *x-additional-responsibles*.

 For example:

 ```yaml
 ...